The future of accountancy: what do accountants think about digital tax and technology?

-For many contractors and micro-business owners, this will represent a quantum shift in how they manage their finances.
+For many contractors and small business owners, this will represent a quantum shift in how they manage their finances.

 For accountants, the challenge will be preparing their own practices for digital tax so they can benefit from the inevitable demand among clients for expert advisors who can help them navigate this monumental legislative change.

 Murmurs from the market: the results from our accountants’ survey

 With such significant change on the way, we surveyed more than 150 accountants in practice* to gauge their opinions on the current state of the accountancy profession and discover what they think about the effect that technology and digital tax will have over the coming years.
 The results show that while these changes are not universally embraced, there are many accountants who are optimistic about the future.

 Making Tax Digital